berjonbatistiana/discordjs-confession-bot/README.md

 # About

 This is a confession bot used in discord.
 It is used for anonymous posting of embarassing stories or revelations to the server.
 The messages are moderated by a team to be approved before the confession is publicly posted.
 It uses an SQL server to store the id's of the channels where confessions are to be posted.
+All confessions are anonymous and are never recorded anywhere by the bot.
+As such there is no retrieval of old confessions and who confessed them.

 # Command lists